lazorfuzz/liowebrtc/README.md

 - `payload` any kind of data sent by the peer, usually an object
 - `peer` the object representing the peer and its peer connection

+`'receivedSignalData', type, payload, peer` - emitted when a peer sends data via `broadcast`
+- `type` a label, usually a string, that describes the payload
+- `payload` any kind of data sent by the peer, usually an object
+- `peer` the object representing the peer and its peer connection

 `'createdPeer', peer` - this will be emitted when:
 - joining a room with existing peers, once for each peer
 - a new peer joins your room